awslabs/ec2-spot-workshops/content/010_prerequisites/at_an_aws_validaterole.md

 ---

-The output assumed-role name should contain
+The output assumed-role name should contain:

 ```
 TeamRole